deflatcoin/against/README.md

 and here [GitHub EtherDelta](https://github.com/etherdelta/)

-# dexAPI
+# API

-The project provides for the development of a decentralized API to accommodate all the needs of a crypto exchange (which we'll call abbreviated dexAPI).
+The development also provides a decentralized API to accommodate all the needs of a crypto exchange, which will be constituted in the final stage of the project.

 Go to https://github.com/deflatcoin/dexAPI